AElfProject/AElf/docs-sphinx/architecture/cross-chain/transfer.md

 - Register token contract address of chain `A` on chain `B`.

-    You need create a proposal on chain `B` which is proposed to **RegisterCrossChainTokenContractAddress**.
-Apart from cross chain verification context needed, you should also provide the origin data of `tx_1` and **Token Contract** address on chain `A`.
+   Create a proposal, which is proposed to **RegisterCrossChainTokenContractAddress**, for the default parliament organization (check [Parliament contract](../../reference/smart-contract-api/parliament.md) for more details) on chain `B`.
+Apart from cross chain verification context, you should also provide the origin data of `tx_1` and **Token Contract** address on chain `A`.

   ```protobuf
     rpc RegisterCrossChainTokenContractAddress (RegisterCrossChainTokenContractAddressInput) returns (google.protobuf.Empty) {}